Until Then: Act One

 In February 2014, a series of natural disasters known as "The Ruling" caused widespread destruction worldwide, including parts of the Philippines.
 However, the city of Liamson in the national capital remained largely unaffected.

 Mark Borja, a high school student at Liamson, lives alone with his parents working abroad.
-He and his classmate Louise experience bouts of déjà vu, which cause their memories to be unreliable.
-He meets two new transfer students, Kate and Nicole, the latter whom he feels oddly familiar with.
-At a hospital with Louise and her best friend Sofia, Mark hallucinates and sees the hospital halls become dark and twisted.
-Later, at a funfair with his friends, Cathy and Ridel, he remains uneasy from what happened earlier, only calming down after meeting Nicole.
-She admits to Mark that her family were victims of the Ruling, and that they moved to the capital for a better life.
+He and his classmate Louise experience bouts of déjà vu that make their memories unreliable.
+He meets two new transfer students, Kate and Nicole—the latter whom he feels oddly familiar with.
+At a hospital with Louise and her friend Sofia, Mark hallucinates and sees the halls become dark and twisted.
+Later, at a funfair with his friends, Cathy and Ridel, he remains uneasy from the earlier incident, only calming down after meeting Nicole.
+She tells Mark that her family were victims of the Ruling and that they moved to the capital for a better life.

-Mark resolves to join the school's piano club and signs up for their upcoming auditions.
-While practicing, Mark plays a unknown composition, revealed to be made by Nicole for her best friend Jake, who had disappeared years prior.
+Mark decides to join the school’s piano club and signs up for the upcoming auditions.
+While practicing, he plays an unfamiliar composition, which is revealed to have been written by Nicole for her best friend Jake, who disappeared years earlier.
 She agrees to be Mark's piano instructor, and they begin to practice for the auditions.
 Nicole's mother thanks Mark for inspiring Nicole to play the piano again, after having stopped since Jake disappeared.
-Meanwhile, Louise investigates and theorizes that their déjà vu, the mysterious disappearances of students, and the Ruling are from parallel universes colliding with theirs and interacting.
-Nicole withdraws from the auditions, and Mark, while accompanying her on a trip to her destroyed hometown, lashes out at her for being unable to let go of her past.
-Recognizing this, he comes to terms with the disappearance of his mother right before the start of the Ruling, which he reveals afterward to Cathy and Nicole.
+Meanwhile, Louise theorizes that their déjà vu, the mysterious student disappearances, and the Ruling are caused by parallel universes colliding and interacting with theirs.
+Nicole withdraws from the auditions, and Mark, while accompanying her to her destroyed hometown, lashes out at her for being unable to let go of her past.
+Realizing his hypocrisy, he comes to terms with his mother's disappearance right before the start of the Ruling, later revealing this to Cathy and Nicole.

-Cathy goes missing after her parents forcefully bring her back home from prom.
+Cathy goes missing after her parents forcefully take her home from prom.
 Mark chases after her, but she is hit by a truck while trying to reach him.
-Years later, Mark listens to a recording left by Cathy, who reveals her abusive home situation back then, and plays against her recorded racing gameplay.
-The game then hits a false ending, and a butterfly lands on Mark's hand, resetting time back to the day of his commute at the start of the game.
+Years later, Mark listens to a recording left by Cathy, in which she reveals her abusive home life, and plays against her recorded racing gameplay.
+The game hits a false ending, and a butterfly lands on Mark's hand, resetting time back to the day of his commute at the start of the game.